microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/windowsupdates-resourceconnection-delete.md

 ### Response
-The following is an example of the response
+The following is an example of the response.
->**Note:** The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "response",
   "truncated": true